RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If no publication year is supplied, write **n.d.** (for 'no date').
 If year can be reliably estimated or inferred from the text, then write **c.** (meaning 'circa' or approximately) followed by the year.

-- For **multiple citations in the same parentheses**, list all citations chronologically, separated by a semi-colon (;) for example:
+- For **multiple citations in the same parentheses**, list all citations alphabetically by the author's last name, separated by a semi-colon (;).
+For example:

     > It has been claimed that ...
 (Ghezzi and Cavallo 2018; Jocevski 2020; Soluk et al. 2021).